 Creditors that engage in these types of acts might have violated TILA and could also be subject to any number of other legal claims, including violations of state unfair and deceptive practices laws and fair lending laws.

 "Predatory lending" is any type of unscrupulous lending practice where a lender takes advantage of a borrower.
 Low-income, older, or otherwise vulnerable people are often the target of this type of lending.

 The following are a few examples of predatory lending:

 A court will consider all of the circumstances of the transaction to determine whether the situation, taken as a whole, constitutes predatory lending.
 If a court determines that a loan was predatory, it could order the lender to modify the terms of the loan or cancel the debt, or take any other equitable action.

 The unfair lending practices mentioned in this article represent just a few of the offenses that lenders have been known to commit.
 There are, of course, others.
-If you have been the victim of unfair lending practices and are facing foreclosure, you should speak to a qualified attorney who can advise you about what to do in your circumstances.
+If you've been the victim of unfair lending practices and are facing foreclosure, you should speak to a qualified attorney who can advise you if you have a defense to a foreclosure and tell you what to do in your circumstances.